Skip to Content

 Good travel hub

-Bigger cities can be a great hub to travel all around Europe, as you can find a lot of cheap flights.
-Another plus is that thanks to the developed public transportation system you don’t need a car at all.
-With trains, buses, trams and metro you can travel all around the country easily.
+Another plus is that thanks to the developed public transportation system you don’t need a car at all if you live in cities.
+With trains, buses, trams, and metro, you can easily travel around the country and visit some of the cool spots.

 Poles love Foreigners

-Long maternity leaves
+Long maternity leave

 One thing I’m sure jealous of my friends working regular jobs is maternity leave.
 It’s not unusual to see women who haven’t been back at work for years.
 While getting paid.
 How is it possible?

-During this time you also accumulate a standard holiday of 30 days a year, plus bank holidays, so about 45 days that roll over for the next year.
-It’s also very common to get so-called L4 which is a leave during pregnancy.
-Since maternity and sick is paid by the taxes and not the employer once the company finds a replacement they basically don’t want to pay for two employees and tell you to ask your doctor to go away.
-Basically.
+Since maternity and sick leave is paid by the taxes and not the employer, once the company finds a replacement they don’t want to pay for two employees and tell you to ask your doctor to start leave early.
 Most of my friends were done working at 16-20 weeks.

 Disadvantages of Living in Poland as an Expat